Virgin Money UK PLC (OTCMKTS:CYBBF) Given Average Rating of “Hold” by Brokerages

 Virgin Money UK PLC (OTCMKTS:CYBBF) has been given a consensus rating of “Hold” by the eleven ratings firms that are covering the stock, Marketbeat Ratings reports.
 Two equities research analysts have rated the stock with a sell rating, four have given a hold rating and five have given a buy rating to the company.

 A number of brokerages have recently commented on CYBBF.
+JPMorgan Chase & Co. cut Virgin Money UK from a “neutral” rating to an “underweight” rating in a research report on Monday, March 22nd.
+Deutsche Bank Aktiengesellschaft reissued a “buy” rating on shares of Virgin Money UK in a research report on Thursday, May 6th.
 Barclays reissued an “overweight” rating on shares of Virgin Money UK in a research report on Friday, May 7th.
-Royal Bank of Canada reissued a “sector perform” rating on shares of Virgin Money UK in a research report on Monday, May 10th.
-JPMorgan Chase & Co. cut Virgin Money UK from a “neutral” rating to an “underweight” rating in a research report on Monday, March 22nd.
-Finally, Deutsche Bank Aktiengesellschaft reissued a “buy” rating on shares of Virgin Money UK in a research report on Thursday, May 6th.
+Finally, Royal Bank of Canada reissued a “sector perform” rating on shares of Virgin Money UK in a research report on Monday, May 10th.

 Virgin Money UK stock opened at $1.76 on Monday.
 The firm’s 50 day moving average price is $1.76.
 Virgin Money UK has a fifty-two week low of $0.84 and a fifty-two week high of $2.45.